megarbon/Pokemon_Battles/README.md

 # Pokemon_Battles
-Pokemon Battle Simulator in Python
+Pokemon Battle Simulator in Python.

+Inspired on the online course of betatech i'm doing this battle simulator bucause i love pokemon and i wanted to improve my Python skills.